HOW TO PAY THE LOWEST REAL ESTATE COMMISSION IN NZ

 - Use recommendations below to keep advertising costs to a minimum, especially the shorter contract period.

-3. DON'T TAKE ANY RISKS WHEN CHOOSING YOUR REAL ESTATE AGENT
+3. DON'T TAKE RISKS WHEN CHOOSING A REAL ESTATE AGENT

-The impact of choosing the wrong agent affects everything else you do throughout the whole real estate process.
+The impact of choosing the wrong real estate agent effects everything else you do throughout the whole selling process.
 The financial gains, or losses from this single choice can be life-changing.

 Many people discuss their upcoming property sale with the nearest real estate agent, who can then make it hard for them to back out of signing up with that agent.
 This is especially so when property listings are in short supply.

-Selling a property with your most local real estate agency or an online list is not the best way to choose a real estate agent.
+Selling a property with your most local real estate agency is not necessarily the best way to choose a real estate agent.

 Only discuss selling your house with a real estate agent who has proven to be the most competent, for your property type, location and situation.